inhoi/Causal-Inference/README.md

 - ATT (average Treatement effect on the treated
 $ATT = E[Y_1 - Y_0 | T=1]$

-## Bias and the Importance of Randomization

-- Bias: This arises when the treatment and control groups differ in ways other than the treatment before the intervention.
+##### Bias

 $$ E[Y|T=1] - E[Y|T=0] = \underbrace{E[Y_1 - Y_0|T=1]} + \underbrace{\{ E[Y_0|T=1] - E[Y_0|T=0] \}} $$

-Association becomes causation only when bias is absent.
-We can say that bias is not present when, other than the treatment received, the target and control groups are equivalent or similar.
-In other words, if the groups are alike in all respects except for the intervention, the association can be considered causal.

-$E[Y_0|T=0]=E[Y_0|T=1]$

-## Randomization

-- Randomised Experiments: Distribute individuals randomly into the treatment group and the control group.
-This random allocation ensures that the two groups are comparable, which allows for the assessment of the causal effect of the treatment.
+## Chapter 2 : Randomised Experiments

+- Bias Elimination --> RCTs ensure comparability between treatment and control groups, eliminating bias and allowing for causal inference.

+- Random Assignment --> Subjects are randomly assigned to treatment or control groups, ensuring that any differences are due to the treatment effect.

+- Limitations --> While RCTs are the gold standard, they may not always be feasible due to cost, ethical concerns, or practicality.

+- Value --> Despite limitations, RCTs are invaluable for establishing causality when feasible.

 $(Y_0, Y_1) \perp T$

-- Observational Studies and Assignment Mechanisms: When randomization isn’t possible, understanding the mechanism by which treatments are assigned is critical for causal inference.
-This helps to comprehend how the data we observe has been generated.

-## Stats Review
+## Chapter 3 : Stats Review: The Most Dangerous Equation

-- Standard Error
+- Standard Error and Confidence Intervals: Standard error measures the accuracy of the sample mean, and confidence intervals provide a range where the true population mean is likely to fall.

 $\hat{\sigma} = \sqrt{\frac{1}{N-1}\sum_{i=1}^N (x_{i}-\bar{x})^2}$

-- Confidence Intervals

--- Confidence intervals represent the range of uncertainty around our estimates.

--- As sample size increases, confidence intervals become narrower, standard error is inversely proportional to the square root of sample size.
+ As sample size increases, confidence intervals become narrower, standard error is inversely proportional to the square root of sample size.

-- Hypothesis Testing
+- Hypothesis Testing: We use hypothesis testing to determine if the observed difference between groups is statistically significant.

--- Set a null hypothesis (H0) and evaluated the possibility of rejecting it.
+1 -  Set a null hypothesis (H0) and evaluated the possibility of rejecting it.

--- In our case, we tested the null hypothesis that there's no difference in academic achievement between online and face-to-face classes.
+2 -  In our case, we tested the null hypothesis that there's no difference in academic achievement between online and face-to-face classes.

--- The z-statistic measures how extreme the observed difference is.
+3 -  The z-statistic measures how extreme the observed difference is.

--- The p-value indicates the probability of obtaining the observed results if the null hypothesis is true.
+4 -  The p-value indicates the probability of obtaining the observed results if the null hypothesis is true.

--- A smaller p-value strengthens the case against the null hypothesis.
+5 -  A smaller p-value strengthens the case against the null hypothesis.

+- p-Value: The p-value indicates the probability of observing the results (or more extreme) under the null hypothesis.
+A low p-value suggests rejecting the null hypothesis.

-## Grahpical Causal Models
+## Chapter 4 : Graphical Causal Models

 1. Confounding
 - Occurs when a common cause affects both treatment and outcome